(Last revised: October 2024. See changelog at the bottom.)

 If you think about it, it makes sense.
 Suppose I tell you “You really ought to put pebbles in your ears.”
 You say “Why?”
 And I say “Because, y’know, your ears, they don’t have any pebbles in them, but they really should.”
 And again you say “Why?” …At some point, this conversation has to ground out at something that you find inherently motivating or demotivating, in and of itself.
 And I claim that social instincts—the various innate drives related to sense-of-fairness and sympathy and loyalty and so on—are ultimately providing the ground on which those intuitions stand.

 (I’m not taking a stand on moral realism vs. moral relativism here—i.e., the question of whether there is a “fact of the matter” about what is ethical vs. unethical.
 Instead, I’m saying that if there’s an agent that is completely lacking in any innate drives that might spur a desire to act ethically, then then we can’t expect the agent to act ethically, no matter how intelligent and capable it is.
 Why would it?
 Granted, it might act ethically as a means to an end—e.g. to win allies—but that doesn’t count.
-More discussion and intuition-pumps in my comment here.)
+More basic intuition-pumps in my comment here, and deeper analysis in Section 2.7 of my Valence series.)

-That’s all I want to say about social instincts for now; I’ll return to them in Post #13.
+That’s all I want to say about social instincts for now; I’ll return to them in Posts #12#13.

 What else goes in Category B?
 Lots of things!!
 There’s disgust, and aesthetics, and transcendence, and serenity, and awe, and hunger, and pain, and fear-of-spiders, etc.